Fastnet Race: Race records

-Original Course
+Original course

-The monohull race record is 42hrs 39min, set by Ian Walker's Volvo Open 70 Abu Dhabi (UAE) in 2011.
+The monohull race record is 42 hrs 39 min, set by Ian Walker's Volvo Open 70 Abu Dhabi (UAE) in 2011.
 The other two Volvo Open 70 participating in the 2011 Fastnet Race (Groupama 4 and Team Sanya) also broke the previous record, which had been set by ICAP Leopard in 2007.

-The multihull race record is currently 28h 02m 26s by Maxi Edmond de Rotschild.
-Skipper Franck Cammas took Multihull line honours on August 4, 2019, despite running aground within the first few hours.
-This was the first sub-30 hour run, beating Loick Peyron and the crew of Banque Populaire’s 2011 time by 4h 45m.
-The Macif of Francois Gabbart lost the line honours by only 58 seconds, having led just minutes prior.
+The multihull race record is currently 28h 02m 26s by Maxi Edmond de Rothschild.
+Skipper Franck Cammas took Multihull line honours on 4 August 2019, despite running aground within the first few hours.
+This was the first sub-30 hour run, beating Loick Peyron and the crew of Banque Populaire's 2011 time by 4h 45m.
+The MACIF of Francois Gabbart lost the line honours by only 58 seconds, having led just minutes prior.

-The World Speed Sailing Record Council also recognises the course record for an official record, which is currently held by Maserati, a MOD 70 skippered by Giovanni Soldini, on May 21, 2021 in a time of 23hrs, 51mins and 16secs, beating the previous record by more than one hour and bringing the record under 24 hours.
+The World Speed Sailing Record Council also recognises the course record for an official record, which is currently held by Maserati, a MOD 70 skippered by Giovanni Soldini, on 21 May 2021 in a time of 23 hrs, 51 mins and 16 secs, beating the previous record by more than one hour and bringing the record under 24 hours.

-Revised Course
+Revised course

 In 2021 the course was changed to being from Cowes to Cherbourg in France via the Fastnet Rock.